Suzuki Swift: Changan Suzuki Swift

 While the new generation Swift was prepared for the global market, Changan Suzuki continued producing this generation by giving its first facelift by using Swift Sport bumpers and rear lights in October 2010, skipped the 2007 facelift for the global market model.
 Suzuki did testing the new generation Swift in China but decided only offered the Japanese imported high performance Swift Sport instead.

-The second facelift occurred in 2013 and it has similar front bumper styling as the refreshed second generation Swift.
+The second facelift occurred in January 2013 and it has similar front bumper styling as the refreshed second generation Swift.

-The sales was axed when Suzuki decided to withdraw from Chinese market to focus in India in September 2018.
-Over 350.000 units Swift were sold in China from 2005 to 2019.
+Sales ended when Suzuki decided to withdraw from Chinese market to focus in India in September 2018.
+Over 350,000 units Swift were sold in China from 2005 to 2019.

-Swift Sport (RS416; 2005-2012)
+Swift Sport (RS416/ZC31S)

 In September 2005, Suzuki launched the Sport version of the new Swift in Japan, and in September 2006 the model was introduced in most European markets.
-Named "Swift Sport", it is powered by an enhanced M16A unit, a high-revving 1.6-litre, naturally aspirated DOHC VVT four-cylinder engine with an 11.1:1 compression ratio, high lift cams, forged pistons, and strengthened valve springs.
-The 1.6-litre engine produces 125 PS and 148 Nm torque.
+Named "Swift Sport", it is powered by an enhanced M16A unit, a high-revving 1.6-liter, naturally aspirated DOHC VVT four-cylinder engine with an 11.1:1 compression ratio, high lift cams, forged pistons, and strengthened valve springs.
+The 1.6-liter engine produces 125 PS and 148 Nm torque.
 At 3765 mm, the car is 70 mm longer than the standard Swift.
 The Swift Sport features sportier bumpers and spoilers, a stiffer suspension, twin exhaust pipes, red sport seats (with Recaro seats optional) and four-wheel disc brakes on 16-inch wheels.
 The European Swift Sport features five-speed manual transmission, the three-door body variant, 17-inch wheels (16-inch also available) and electronic stability control (ESC).

 In July 2008, Suzuki Germany launched a limited edition of Swift Sport called N'Style Rally to pay tribute to the Suzuki's Group N Junior World Rally Championship car and only limited to 500 units.
-It was offered exclusively in black and is covered with Suzuki Motorsport’s logos and decals.
+It was offered exclusively in black and is covered with Suzuki Motorsport's logos and decals.

-In 2007, Suzuki Arena Kyoto Ragunan, a Suzuki's dealership based on Kyoto prefecture, collaborated with Japanese car tunner Tommykaira to modified Swift Sport.
-The car is called Tommykaira S-Ss (Super Swift Sports).
+In 2007, Suzuki Arena Kyoto Rakunan, a Suzuki dealership located in Kyoto prefecture collaborated with Japanese tuner Tommykaira to modify the Swift Sport; the resulting model was sold as Tommykaira S-Ss (Super Swift Sports).

+In 2008, the Swift Sport has undergone a minor restyling which mostly influenced the interior and gear ratios.